 | High-value plans in select areas | Up to $2,400/year | Monthly or quarterly |

-The higher-value cards advertised on TV are typically available only through D-SNP plans in specific counties.
-The amounts shown represent the maximum annual value, not what everyone receives.
+The higher-value cards advertised on TV are typically available only through D-SNP plans in specific counties and for people who meet certain income and health criteria.
+The amounts shown in advertisements represent the maximum annual value, not what everyone receives.

 Who Qualifies for a Flex Card?